How Much Internet Speed Do I Need in Canada? 50, 100, 500 Mbps or 1 Gbp

 If your main use is Netflix, YouTube, browsing, email, and a few phones, gigabit is usually more speed than you need.

-Simple rule: If you are unsure, start around 100 Mbps for a small home and around 500 Mbps for a busy family home.
+Simple rule: If you are unsure, start around 100 Mbps for a small home and around 300 to 500 Mbps for a busy family home.
 Upgrade only if you can clearly explain what problem the faster plan will solve.

 Download speed vs upload speed